opencv/opencv/doc/tutorials/introduction/config_reference/config_reference.markdown

 `WITH_OPENGL` (default: _OFF_)

-OpenGL integration can be used to draw HW-accelerated windows with following backends: GTK, WIN32 and Qt.
+OpenGL integration can be used to draw HW-accelerated windows with following backends: WIN32 and Qt.
 And enables basic interoperability with OpenGL, see @ref core_opengl and @ref highgui_opengl for details.

 ### highgui plugins